EV-OD/nepaliDate/content.md

     *   **Action:** Opens mail client with pre-filled `mailto:contact@sevenx.com.np?subject=API%20Key%20Request%20for%20NepaliDate`.
 *   **Footer Text:**
     *   "If you have any questions about the API or the request process, feel free to include them in your email or contact us separately."
     *   "Looking for technical details?
-Visit the <Link href='/api-info' class='text-primary hover:underline'>API Documentation page</Link>."
+Visit the <Link href='/api-info' className='text-primary hover:underline'>API Documentation page</Link>."

 ---
 This provides a comprehensive overview of the textual content present on the main pages of the NepaliDate application for SEO analysis.